Apple-1 market

 Who are potential buyers?

-Collectors, enthusiasts, museums and investors.
-Among the collectors there are private and institutional ones.
+Collectors, enthusiasts, museums, and investors.
+Among the collectors, there are private and institutional ones.
 If the sale price is the main concern, it is not important for the seller who gets the computer.
 If there are emotional factors, only a private sale can guarantee the buyer what he/she expects.
-Of course, this is also only the case if the buyer does not later resell the computer himself.
+Of course, this is only the case if the buyer does not later resell the computer himself.

 Conclusion

-Beware, on the paper a private sale looks great.
+Beware, on paper a private sale looks great.
 But the challenge is to find a buyer.
-For many owner of an Apple-1 it might be easier and better to go to an auction house.
+For many owners of an Apple-1, it might be easier and better to go to an auction house.
 But keep an eye on the costs.

 To put it simply, with an auction house there is only negotiation with the auction house, after which you put the Apple-1 on the counter and hope for a good sale.
 With a private sale, you have to talk to buyers and negotiate or use a mediator.